Ostffyasszonyfa

+Name

 The Osttfy- prefix in the village's name no doubt refers to the early landlords, but the origin of the latter part (asszonyfa: literally „the lady’s village”) has two interpretations.
 According to one it refers to the property right of a queen, and to the other it was to memorialize the Virgin Mary.
 The validity of the latter interpretation was reinforced by a 1758 source, which mentions the existence of a miracle-making icon of the Virgin brought here from Sopron County in 1620.

+History

 The village had an old castle, which was built around 1250 in the marshy land at the confluence of the River Rába and the stream Lánka.
 At the time of Ferenc Ostffy it was known under the name Snake Stone Castle (Kígyókő-vár).
 The castle was pulled down by the Garai family on the grounds that Ferenc Ostffy had revolted against King Zsigmond.
 Today what remains of the castle is known as Csonkavár.